-The case for higher prequantization can be made even more forcefully by considering \emph{quantized} field theories.
-The classification of local (``extended'') topological quantum field theories (TQFTs) in \cite{LurieTQFT} shows that an $n$-dimensional local quantum field theory assigns not just a vector space of quantum states in codimension 1, but assigns some kind of \emph{$k$-module of quantum $k$-states} in each codimension $k$ (see \cite{QFTIntroduction} for a survey of the formalization of quantum field theory in higher category theory).
-And for topological quantum field theories all these assignments are entirely determined by the assignment of a single $n$-module of $n$-states over the point in codimension $n$.
-This localized extension of TQFTs is thought to reveal deep structures in quantum field theories of relevance in low dimensional topology, such as Chern-Simons theories and their various siblings and higher generalizations; a recent review is in \cite{Freed}.

-What has been missing is a refinement of the process of {geometric quantization} that goes along with this local and homotopy-theoretic refinement of quantum field theory, and hence a means to construct and control such extended TQFTs from and by prequantum geometric data.
-But the TQFT classification theorem suggests that for geometrically quantizing an $n$-dimensional quantum field theory, one should have a \emph{prequantum $n$-bundle} of the theory over the higher moduli stack of fields \cite{FiorenzaSatiSchreiberCS, SchreiberSingapore}, a notion of (polarized) sections of a suitable associated fiber $\infty$-bundle, and finally an identification of the collection of these with the \emph{$n$-module of quantum $n$-states} that (thanks to \cite{LurieTQFT}) defines the local TQFT.
+Finally, not unexpectedly, higher prequantization naturally makes its appearance when considering quantized field theories.
+Namely, the classification of local (or ``fully extended'') topological quantum field theories (TQFTs) in \cite{LurieTQFT} shows that an $n$-dimensional local quantum field theory assigns not just a vector space of quantum states in codimension 1, but assigns some kind of \emph{$k$-module of quantum $k$-states} in each codimension $k$ (see \cite{QFTIntroduction} for a survey of the formalization of quantum field theory in higher category theory).
+Moreover, all these assignments are entirely determined by the assignment of a single $n$-module of $n$-states over the point (i.e., in codimension $n$).
+This fully localized extension of TQFTs is thought to reveal deep structures in quantum field theories of relevance in low dimensional topology, such as Chern-Simons theories and their various siblings and higher generalizations; see for instance \cite{Freed}.
+What is still missing is a refinement of the process of {geometric quantization} that goes along with this local and homotopy-theoretic refinement of quantum field theory; hence what is missing is a rigorous way to construct and control fully extended TQFTs from and by prequantum geometric data.
+Yet, the TQFT classification theorem suggests that to geometrically quantize a local $n$-dimensional quantum field theory, one should have a \emph{prequantum $n$-bundle} over the higher moduli stack of fields of the theory, and a notion of (polarized) sections of a suitably associated higher vector bundle.
+The $n$-vector space of these sections would then be the \emph{$n$-module of quantum $n$-states} that, thanks to \cite{LurieTQFT}, would define the local TQFT, see \cite{FiorenzaSatiSchreiberCS, SchreiberSingapore}.
 As in the traditional story, this process should proceed in two steps: first higher prequantization, then higher polarization.
-Here we are concerned with the first step:
+Here we are concerned with the first step.